arnnis/Sup/README.md

 # Sup

-A Slack client with a UI similar to WhatsApp or Telegram, supports Web, Android, Desktop.
+A Slack client with a UI similar to WhatsApp, supports Web, Android, Desktop.

 **Do not use this for work, it's experiemental and you might miss important messages due to bugs and missing features.**